slave-of-the-code/api-tips-code/README.md

-# API create in NodeJs with Tips of Code
+# API create with NodeJs to Tips of Code